FaradayRF/Faraday-Software/Tutorials/start/rfplayground.md

 If you see your local node data displayed in your browser your base station is ready to go!

 ## Remote Node
 Next up our Faraday radio which includes GPS on-board will be used for the remote node.
 This is a Faraday radio with a Serial Number of SN 7 in this example.
-Already configured for RF transmissions, it needs to be powered and moved at least 10 feet from the base station to prevent desensing of the receiver.
+Already configured for RF transmissions, it needs to be powered and moved a few feet from the base station to prevent desensing of the receiver.
+We find 3 feet or more works with a power setting of 20 or less.
 Faraday has some strong filters but in-band signals from other 33cm radios may cause problems.

 ### Power Sources
 #### USB